theo-obadiah-teguh/BigTwo/README.md

 # BigTwo
 A big two card game with multiplayer functionality support for up to four people, implemented with a Java client-server model and a Swing GUI.
+The project was a semester-project for the course COMP2396: Object-Oriented Programming and Java by the University of Hong Kong.